-HUM 122 Southern Culture

-This course explores the major qualities that make the South a distinct region.
+HUM 122 Southern Culture 3 0 3 This course explores the major qualities that make the South a distinct region.
 Topics include music, politics, literature, art, religion, race relations, and the role of social class in historical and contemporary contexts.
 Upon completion, students should be able to identify the characteristics that distinguish Southern culture.
 Approved for transfer as a general education course in Humanities/Fine Arts.

-HUM 123 Appalachian Culture 3 0

-This course provides an interdisciplinary study of the unique features of Appalachian culture.
+HUM 123 Appalachian Culture 3 0 3 This course provides an interdisciplinary study of the unique features of Appalachian culture.
 Topics include historical, political, sociological, psychological, and artistic features which distinguish this region.
 Upon completion, students should be able to demonstrate a broad-based awareness and appreciation of Appalachian culture.
 Approved for transfer as a pre-major and/or elective course.

-HUM 130 Myth in Human Culture 3 0 3

-This course provides an in-depth study of myths and legends.
+HUM 130 Myth in Human Culture 3 0 3 This course provides an in-depth study of myths and legends.
 Topics include the varied sources of myths and their influence on the individual and society within diverse cultural contexts.
 Upon completion, students should be able to demonstrate a general familiarity with myths and a broad-based understanding of the influence of myths and legends on modern culture.
 This course has been approved for transfer as a general education course in Humanities/Fine Arts.

-HUM 150 American Women's Studies 3 0 3
+HUM 150 American Women's Studies 3 0 3 This course provides an inter-disciplinary study of the history, literature,

-This course provides an inter-disciplinary study of the history, literature, and social roles of American women from Colonial times to the present.
+Inis course provides an inter-disciplinary study of the history, literature, and social roles of American women from Colonial times to the present.
 Emphasis is placed on women's roles as reflected in American language usage, education, law, the workplace, and mainstream culture.
 Upon completion, students should be able to identify and analyze the roles of women as reflected in various cultural forms.
 Approved for transfer as a general education course in Humanities/Fine Arts.

-HUM 160 Introduction to Film 2 2 3

-TThis course introduces the fundamental elements of film artistry and production.
+HUM 160 Introduction to Film 2 2 3 TThis course introduces the fundamental elements of film artistry and production.
 Topics include film styles, history, and production techniques, as well as the social values reflected in film art.
 Upon completion, students should be able to critically analyze the elements covered in relation to selected films.
 Approved for transfer as a general education course in Humanities/Fine Arts.

-HUM 161 Advanced Film Studies 2 2 3 Prerequisite: HUM 160
+HUM 161Advanced Film Studies223Prerequisite: HUM 160